Industry information at your fingertips

 It was filmed at Palm Mortuary's Henderson location (Henderson is the town just outside of Las Vegas, the 2 cities are basically connected and have no real defining boundaries between each other.)
 The Mortuary itself (called Slumber in the film) is on the southern part of the Boulder Highway, between the intersections of Greenway and Major.
 While it has clearly been renovated in the time since the movie was release, the large, distinctive diamond-shaped window out front is still intact and easily recognizable.

 The hotel/casino used for the Whyte House was called the International when it first opened up, but in the early 70s became the Las Vegas Hilton.
 In the early 2010s the name was changed again to the LVH (Las Vegas Hotel and Casino), no longer affiliated with the Hilton brand.
+It was changed again to the Westgate in 2014.
 While the hotel/casino has had some renovations, the shape of the building itself is mostly unchanged.
 The valet parking lane entrance seen in the film looks almost identical today.

 Including Diamonds Are Forever, Connery made seven movies in which he played James Bond: Dr. No (1962), From Russia with Love (1963), Goldfinger (1964), Thunderball (1965), You Only Live Twice (1967), Diamonds Are Forever (1971), and Never Say Never Again (1983).